ArfaaShariff/RxSwift-MVVM-Architecture/README.md

 - ✋ Please make sure you work on the development branch!
 Every release is a merge of development into master!
 - 😎 Please open an issue that your pull request addresses.
 Issues are a great way to communicate what needs to be done!
-- 😇 Feel free to submit your pull request before you are even done developing, it's a great way to prematurely get some other eyes looking over your work!
+- 😇 Feel free to submit your pull request before you are even done developing, it's a great way to achieve a faster feedback loop.

 # Contact 📞
 Feel free to drop me a line!